Jason2Brownlee/TeamFortressQuakeArchive/README.md

 This project archives all releases of TeamFortress for Quake 1.

-TeamFortress (TF or TFQ) / TeamFortress QuakeWorld (TFQW) is a widely popular third-party modifications for Quake, the 1996 computer game by id Software.
+"TeamFortress Quake" (TF or TFQ) / "TeamFortress QuakeWorld" (TFQW) is a widely popular third-party modifications for Quake, the 1996 computer game by id Software.
 It was developed and maintained by Robin Walker and John Cook circa 1996-1998.

 Description of TeamFortress from the release readme file: